elly2chan/flask-pet-care-project/README.md

 - **Product Management**: View products (public) and manage product details (admin).
 - **Order Management**: Place and manage product orders.
 - **Vet Appointment Booking**: Schedule vet appointments for pets.
+- **Dog Breed Identification**: Identify dog breeds via an external service.

+## Services Overview

+The PetCare API integrates with several external services to provide enhanced functionalities for users:

+### 1. **NyckelService** - Dog Breed Identification

+The **NyckelService** integrates with the **Nyckel** API to identify dog breeds based on images.
+Users can upload an image of a dog, and the service will return a prediction of the dog's breed.
+This service is ideal for pet owners who wish to identify or learn more about their dog's breed through image recognition technology.

+### 2. **WiseService** - International Payment Processing

+The **WiseService** integrates with the **Wise** (formerly TransferWise) API to facilitate international payments.
+The service allows users to create quotes for currency exchanges, add recipients using IBAN details, initiate and fund international transfers, and even cancel ongoing transfers.
+This feature is particularly useful for users who need to send payments internationally for pet-related services or products.

 ## API Structure